xsmh/duoqin-doov-hacking/README.md

 # Overview
-This documentation has been written to walk the owners of Duoqin / Doov devices through flashing DumberOS (formerly Dumbdroid) or any other compatible ROM of their choice.
+This documentation has been written to walk the owners of Qin/Doov devices through flashing DumberOS (formerly Dumbdroid) or any other compatible ROM of their choice.

 The guide assumes that you are using Windows 10/11.
 If you are using Linux, I trust your ability to figure out the OS specific parts on your own.
 If you are using macOS, good luck.